 "Dice games - at the “Last Chance Cabaret,” the dice were loaded.
 Also the one that Weil perfumes have chosen to enclose its large creations "Zibeline", "Noir", and "Antilope" in a small, practical volume for the bag.
 Pied because it always falls, whatever way you throw it, on the face of intoxicating pleasure.
 So we definitely play with this little golden die, we are sure to win because a woman who, thanks to it, perfumes herself with "Antilope", for example, this fresh, light, witty and of tenacity, is always certain of her victory."

-In 1946, the former shareholders recuperated and control of the company reverted to the Weil family who reformed Parfums Weil and after a few moves, settled at 15 rue Cortambert in Paris.
-In 1947, the eldest son of Marcel Weil, Jean-Pierre Weil joined Parfums Weil after completing internships at the laboratories of Firmenich and Chiris, Roure-Betrand.
-The result of his knowledge helped to compose the fragrance Padisha.
-This perfume was first registered in 1944, but I do not believe that it was ever released at that time.
-The 1947 perfume was based on the formula for Un Parfum Persane.
+In 1946, following the recovery of former shareholders, control of the company reverted to the Weil family, who proceeded to reorganize Parfums Weil.
+After several relocations, they eventually settled at 15 rue Cortambert in Paris.
+The year 1947 marked a significant moment as Jean-Pierre Weil, the eldest son of Marcel Weil, joined Parfums Weil after gaining valuable experience through internships at the laboratories of Firmenich and Chiris, Roure-Bertrand.
+His expertise played a pivotal role in the creation of the fragrance Padisha.
+Although this perfume was originally registered in 1944, it did not see release at that time.
+The 1947 version of Padisha was formulated based on the composition of Un Parfum Persane, reflecting Jean-Pierre Weil's innovative approach and the family's commitment to revitalizing their renowned perfume house.

 Femme, 1946: